 Tape has a surprisingly broad number of applications in plumbing.
-In fact, professional plumbers might use tape effectively all the time.
+In fact, professional plumbers use tape effectively all the time.
 You just need to have the right tape for the job and know how to use it.
-Here’s what you should know about the common types of pipe leak tape and the different kinds of repairs they’re used for.
+Here’s what you should know about the common types of pipe leak tape and the repairs they’re used for.

 What is pipe leak tape?

 There are two types of tape that are commonly used in leaking pipe repair: pipe thread tape and silicone tape.
-Both are commonly available in hardware stores and have different applications:
+Both are commonly available in hardware stores but have different applications:

 Pipe thread tape